Promoting British Values at St Stephen’s Church of England School

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy and the Prime Minister reiterated these values in 2014.
-At St Stephen’s Church of England School, these values are reinforced regularly through our daily teaching and worship and are visible in the following ways:
+At St Stephen’s Church of England School, these values, along with our christian values are woven into our curriculum being are reinforced regularly through our daily teaching and worship and are visible in the following ways:

 Democracy is embedded at school.
 Pupils are always listened to by adults and are taught to listen carefully and respect the right of every individual to have their opinions and voices heard.
 Children are given the opportunity to debate on various topics through our creative curriculum, particularly at KS2, where they will present a case which will be followed by a class vote.
 Pupils have the opportunity to have their voices heard through the School Council, Sports Council, Eco Council, and Pupil questionnaires.
 Children put themselves forward through a short presentation, and the elections of the House Team Captains and School Council are based on pupil votes, thereby demonstrating democracy in action.
 They also have a chance to explore other leadership roles and take responsibility for change through the roles of: Prefects; Worship Wardens; librarians and Play Leaders.
 Democracy is featured in our curriculum maps.